TanYa-Go/Movie-Quiz/README.md

-# **Movie Trivia**
+# **Movie Trivia Extravaganza**

 ## **Project Goals**

-The goal of this project was to create an app using HTML, CSS and JavaScript with focus on JavaScript.
+The goal of this project was to create an app using HTML, CSS and JavaScript with a focus on JavaScript.
 I've decided to create a movie quiz using the questions from an API.
 The idea was to create a game that is fun to play and that  contains interesting movie trivia so user can learn something new while playing.